 The illustration below provides a good overview of how marketing automation can adjust to different prospects behaviour.

-Marketing automation allows us to understand customer behaviour and automatically trigger the delivery of additional marketing content or messages in line with the buyer’s journey and principled of inbound marketing.
+Marketing automation allows us to understand customer behaviour and automatically trigger the delivery of additional marketing content, offers or messages in line with the buyer’s journey and principles of inbound marketing.

-Email based automation is an excellent way to onboard your SaaS customers and helps them learn and use the product.
-Onboarding sequence of e-mails can really make a difference in customer success rates.
-Moreover – automation can be integrated with your SaaS aplication and proactively help customers if they have difficulties with certain aspects of your product.
+Email-based automation is an excellent way to onboard your SaaS customers and helps them learn and use the product.
+On-boarding sequence of e-mails can really make a difference in customer success rates.
+Moreover – automation can be integrated with your SaaS aplication on API level and proactively help customers if they have difficulties with certain aspects of your product.

-After you have spent a significant amount of money to get a potential customer for a trial, marketing automation is a necessary compontent to convert them to paying customers and drive renewal when the time comes.
+After you have spent a significant amount of money to get a potential customer for a trial, B2b marketing automation is a necessary component to convert them to paying customers, help to be successful and drive renewal when the time comes.

 Automation allows planning and gathering of prospect profile information and behaviour analytics.
 This allows an in-depth understanding of customer activities and motivations even before your sales team has had a chance to talk.